 Elementary: In the books, Holmes is the one who brings down Moriarty.
 In "Heroine", Watson is the one who figures out that Moriarty is in love with Sherlock and launches the plan to capture her.

 And in Sherlock, Watson's military career is given much more emphasis, and it's repeatedly established that Watson accompanies Sherlock because he misses the danger and excitement of his army days.
-And a couple of times, Watson is able to come up with some very well-reasoned deductions, even if they end up being wrong.
+And a couple of times (like his original self), Watson is able to come up with some very well-reasoned deductions, even if they end up being wrong.

 In the comic, Lori would often fumble with her gun, and Carl saved her on more than one occasion.
 In the show, she is making headshots at night without panicking.